-(Kitco News) – Large speculators upped their net bullish positioning in gold futures while trimming their bearish posture in silver during the most recent reporting week for data compiled by the Commodity Futures Trading Commission.
+(Kitco News) – Large speculators upped their net bullish positioning in futures while trimming their bearish posture in during the most recent reporting week for data compiled by the Commodity Futures Trading Commission.

 “Gold and silver put up a fight against the stronger dollar, with both managing to hold onto key support at $1,300/oz and $16/oz, respectively,” said Ole Hansen, head of commodity strategy at Saxo Bank